UBC-DSCI/jupyterdays/_sources/schedule/speakers.md

 ## Jeremy Buhler

+Jeremy Buhler is a Data Librarian at the [UBC Library Research Commons](https://researchcommons.library.ubc.ca) and responsible for UBC Library's collection of open and licensed data.
+He works alongside specialists in GIS, digital scholarship, and research data management to provide access to data for teaching and research and to develop data skills workshops for UBC graduate students.

+- Research Commons GitHub: (ubc-library-rc)[https://github.com/ubc-library-rc]

 ## Marie-Hélène Burle

 Marie is a Research Computing Training Assistant at [WestGrid](https://westgrid.ca) and [Compute Canada](https://computecanada.ca) where she develops workshops and webinars on machine learning, Julia, Git, R, HPC, and linux tools.
 She is also a Data/Software Carpentry instructor and an open source advocate.